 - 1) some revenue is recognized earlier, as a larger portion of the total consideration received in a bundled contract is attributable to the component delivered at contract inception (i.e. typically a subsidized handset).
 Therefore, this produces a shift from service revenue (which decreases) to the benefit of Telephone and Equipment revenue.
-This results in the recognition of a Contract Asset on the statement of financial position, as more revenue is recognized upfront, while the cash will be received along the subscription period (which is usually between 12 to 36 months).
-Contract Assets (and liabilities) are reported on a separate line in current assets/liabilities even if their realization period is longer than 12 months.
+This results in the recognition of a Contract Asset on the statement of financial position, as more revenue is recognized upfront, while the cash will be received throughout the subscription period (which is usually between 12 to 36 months).
+Contract Assets (and liabilities) are reported on a separate line in current assets / liabilities even if their realization period is longer than 12 months.
 This is because they are realized / settled as part of the normal operating cycle of our core business. - 2) the cost incurred to obtain a contract (mainly commissions) is now capitalized in the statement of financial position and amortized over either the average customer retention period or the contract term, depending on the circumstances.
-This results in the recognition of Contract Costs being capitalized under non-current assets on the statement of financial position. - there is no material changes for the purpose of determining whether the Group acts as principal or an agent in the sale of products. - 4) the presentation of certain amounts in the balance sheet has been changed to reflect the terminology of IFRS 15: - a.
+This results in the recognition of Contract Costs being capitalized under non-current assets on the statement of financial position. - 3) there are no material changes for the purpose of determining whether the Group acts as principal or an agent in the sale of products. - 4) the presentation of certain amounts in the consolidated statement of financial position has been changed to reflect the terminology of IFRS 15: - a.
 Contract assets recognized in relation to service contracts. - b.
 Contract costs in relation to capitalised cost incurred to obtain a contract (mainly commissions). - c.
 Contract liabilities in relation to service contracts were previously included in trade and other payables

-Management identified some other adjustments that are much less meaningful than the adjustments explained above.
+Management identified some other not material adjustments than the ones explained above.